Weapons And Ammunition Found In Khankendi

-5 automatic weapons, 2 pistols, 1 rifle, 11 grenades, 8lighters, 19 cartridge combs, 4263 cartridges of various sizes andother ammunition were found and taken from the city territory withthe actions of the police officers.
+A total of seven different brands of automatic weapons, onepistol, two rifles, four grenades, two grenade launchers, fivebayonets, one lighter, 75 cartridge combs, 1870 cartridges ofdifferent sizes and other ammunition were found and taken from thecity territory with the actions of the police officers.

 Recall that weapons and ammunition have been discovered insecret places, as well as in the basements of schools,kindergartens, and various buildings in the liberated areas ofAzerbaijan's Garabagh as well as in Khankendi.